-Which player should Brentford fans be keeping an eye on on Saturday?
+Which player would you say should Brentford fans be keeping an eye on during this fixture?

-How is Ralph Hasenhuttl likely to set up his side at St Mary’s?
+How is Ralph Hasenhuttl likely to set up his side at St Mary’s on Wednesday?